| Emperor* |

 after Maxentius bribes them, most of his troops

 go over to Maxentius.
-Severus retreats to
+Severus retreats to Ravenna.

-Ravenna.
-Severus then abdicates and surrenders to
+Severus then abdicates and surrenders to Maximian

-later has him killed (November 11).
-Galerius'
+him killed (November 11).
+Galerius' campaign

-campaign against Maxentius also fails. |
+against Maxentius also fails. |

 Licinius